mrkal1/SlyTools_mod/README.md

 TODO: Finish this section

 ## Useful knowledge
-1) Replace Sly1.psarc with almost empty Sly1.psarc (as an example with Finnish dub mod, there's kok.txt only inside the Sly1.psarc)
+1) Replace Sly1.psarc with dummy Sly1.psarc (as an example with Finnish dub mod, there's kok.txt only inside the Sly1.psarc) 1.1) Create a empty file (example dummy.txt)
+1.2) Create a file list txt and add your dummy file to the list 1.3) Run this command `psarc.exe create --inputfile=filelist.txt --output=Sly1.psarc`
 2) Game proceeds to skip the file and makes your life easier as you don't need to repack psarc everytime (this is slow process)
 3) So now you can place SLY1.WAC and SLY1.WAL into Sly1 folder (inside USRDIR\Sly1)